HealthMPowers Case for Support

 At HealthMPowers, we work every day to reduce the barriers to good health that children and families face by providing nutrition and physical activity resources and trainings that level the playing field for everyone, in all communities.

-- 90% of early-care aged children met national guidelines for physical activity, and 82% met national recommendations for fruit consumption
+- 95% of early-care aged children met national guidelines for fruit and vegetable consumption, and 91% met national recommendations for physical activity

-- 68% of secondary students had classroom physical activity at least five days per week, and 59% participated in after-school physical activity
+- 66% of secondary students had classroom physical activity at least five days per week, and 34% consumed 2+ fruits per day, compared with 7% of students nationally

 Mission, Vision & History